 Before setting off on your walk it is a good idea to familiarise yourself with a few basic principles of the code.
 If you have a dog then take a look at the Dog Owners leaflet for a summary of your rights and responsibilities.

 Responsibility for any access issues in lowland areas lies with the access authority.
 Usually this is the same as the local authority (ie council) although in national park areas it will be the park authority.
 If you encounter an access problem you should contact the relevant access authority.
-In Fife you can contact the access officer via the Fife Council website.
+In Fife you can contact the access officer via their website.
 Other local authorities will have their own access officers.

 Many of the walks on this website make use of core paths.
 Each local authority in Scotland has a statutory duty to draw up a plan of “core paths”.
 These are a network of useful or important paths used by the public for recreation and everyday journeys.
 Core paths are available for non-motorised activities such as walking, cycling and horse riding.
 Details of the core path network across Scotland are available on the SNH website.